trecis/trecis.github.io/README.md

 This repo holds the official TREC-IS message classification and ranking leaderboard and describes the process for submitting runs.
 All associated data for the task (corpus, training data, ontologies, etc.) are held on [this page](https://trecis.org).

+This leaderboard is based on the TREC-IS `2021-A` test topics available [here](http://dcs.gla.ac.uk/~richardm/TREC_IS/2020/data.html).
+The [2021-A Submission Guidelines](http://dcs.gla.ac.uk/~richardm/TREC_IS/2021/2021A/TREC%202021-A%20Incident%20Streams%20Track.pdf) describe this task in more detail.

 **NOTE** The instructions and formatting for this repository and leaderboard borrow heavily from the [MSMARCO-Document-Ranking-Submissions](https://github.com/microsoft/MSMARCO-Document-Ranking-Submissions) repository, which has an excellent set up for evaluations, "coopetition", and leaderboards for ML-based challenges.

 ## Submission Instructions

 To make a submission, please follow these instructions:

+1. Download the TREC-IS [2021-A test topics](http://dcs.gla.ac.uk/~richardm/TREC_IS/2021/2021A/2021a.topics) and the associated Twitter data by following [these instructions](http://dcs.gla.ac.uk/~richardm/TREC_IS/2020/data.html).
+For each tweet in this dataset, provide a set of information types and a priority score, and package them according to the [2021-A Submission Guidelines](http://dcs.gla.ac.uk/~richardm/TREC_IS/2021/2021A/TREC%202021-A%20Incident%20Streams%20Track.pdf).

-1. Decide on a submission id, which will be a permanent (public) unique key.
+2. Decide on a submission id, which will be a permanent (public) unique key.
 The submission id should be of the form `yyyymmdd-foo`, where `foo` can be a suffix of your choice, e.g., your organization/group name.
 Please keep the length reasonable.
 See [here](https://github.com/infeco/trecis.boards/tree/main/submissions) for examples.
 `yyyymmdd` should correspond to the submission date of your run.

-2. In the directory `submissions/`, create the following files:
+3. In the directory `submissions/`, create the following files:
-   1. `submissions/yyyymmdd-foo/run.json.gz` - run file on the evaluation tweets (info-type labels and priority scores for tweets in `TRECIS-CTIT-H-*.json.gz`), gz-compressed
+   1. `submissions/yyyymmdd-foo/run.json.gz` - run file on the evaluation tweets (info-type labels and priority scores for tweets in `TRECIS-CTIT-H-*.json.gz`), gz-compressed.
    2. `submissions/yyyymmdd-foo/metadata.json`, in the following format:

        ```